Integrating curved Yang-Mills gauge theories: Curved Yang-Mills gauge theory

-However, we will not have time to attempt proving this, but as a first step one may integrate the field redefinitions to a redefinition of the horizontal bundle on the LGB $\mathcal{G}$ itself, not just of the connection on its LAB; basically proving Rem.\ \ref{rem:FieldRedefIntegrated}.

-Obviously, non-trivial LGBs are not used in the classical formalism, and by the previous discussion one may ask if there is a (global) example with a curved Yang-Mills connection starting with a non-trivial LGB.
-In fact, there is one related to a Hopf fibration, as already argued in \cite[\S 5.3, Ex.\ 5.18]{My1stpaper} and \cite[\S 5.1.5, Ex.\ 5.1.35]{MyThesis}.
+For semisimple Lie group bundles this turns out to be true, see \cite{Fischer:2024vak}.
+Obviously, non-trivial LGBs are not used in the classical formalism, and by the previous discussion one may ask if there is a (global) example with a curved multiplicative Yang-Mills connection starting with a non-trivial LGB.
+Let us describe these examples, already presented in \cite{MyThesis, Fischer:2024vak}.

-\begin{examples}{Hopf fibration $\mathds{S}^7 \to \mathds{S}^4$ giving rise to a curved Yang-Mills gauge theory}{HopfEx} By Ex.\ \ref{ex:NablaYMAsAdjointConnection} (recall also \ref{ex:OurVeryImportantExample}) we know that $c_G(P)$ is an LGB admitting a Yang-Mills connection $\nabla^{\mathrm{YM}}$, where $P$ is a classical principal $G$-bundle, and $G$ a Lie group with Lie algebra $\mathfrak{g}$.
-We define $\mathcal{P}$ to be $c_G(P)$ itself now, but $A$ is arbitrary and does not need to be related to the horizontal distribution of $\nabla^{\mathrm{YM}}$.